gaiyadev/crud-with-adonisjs/README.md

 # Adonis fullstack application

 This is the fullstack boilerplate for AdonisJs, it comes pre-configured with.
+Users auth and ACl included

 1. Bodyparser
 2. Session